Tiffany678/BakeryShop_PassionProject/README.md

 </dependency>
 ```

-And finallly - the Jackson library:
+And finally - the Jackson library:

 ```
 <dependency>